-These emissions will significantly increase the "indirect emissions" total over the lifetime of this Strategy and link with 3rd party usage, therefor are not included in the baseline but part of the action plan.
+Clearly these emissions will significantly increase the "indirect emissions" total over the lifetime of this Strategy.

 A summary of the key emissions sources associated with South Derbyshire District Council's activities in 2018/19 is provided in Figure 2.

 Figure 2 - SDDC 2018/19 Carbon Emissions (CO2e)